stepmin/GitHubSearcherTool/README.md

 # Simple GitHub Searcher

 ## Overview
-The **Simple GitHub Searcher** is an Android application developed with Jetpack Compose, GraphQL, and Room for local storage.
+The **GitHub Repository Searcher** is an Android application developed with Jetpack Compose, GraphQL, and Room for local storage.
 This app allows users to search for GitHub repositories, star/unstar them.
 It is built with Kotlin Multiplatform capabilities, allowing the potential to extend it to iOS.

 ## Features